keras-team/autokeras/README.md

 It is developed by <a href="http://faculty.cs.tamu.edu/xiahu/index.html" target="_blank" rel="nofollow">DATA Lab</a> at Texas A&M University.
 The goal of AutoKeras is to make machine learning accessible to everyone.

-## Example
+## Learning resources

-Here is a short example of using the package.
+* Here is a short example of using the package.

 ```python
 import autokeras as ak